 Get Paid to Hang Out Online

 For example, if you type in “banana bread recipe,” search engines should pull up recipes from major sites first.
-Posts from smaller blogs or recipes for other, related dishes—like zucchini bread—should fall toward the end of the list.
+Posts from smaller blogs or recipes for other, related dishes — like zucchini bread — should fall toward the end of the list.
 As a search engine evaluator, you’ll be asked to enter specific words or phrases into a search engine, then assess how appropriate and informative the sites it pulls up are.

 LeapForce and Appen Butler Hill are two major firms that hire search engine evaluators.
 (Appen also hires social media evaluators, who analyze the relevancy of a company’s social media news feed.)
 Appen has potential employees complete an application (project-specific screenings and language proficiency tests may also be required), and LeapForce asks candidates to take and pass a three-part qualifying exam.
 Both companies also require that you have a new computer, smartphone, high-speed internet, anti-virus software, certain operating systems and be a little internet-savvy.

 Although the sites don’t publicly disclose salaries, GlassDoor estimates their hourly rate to be in the $13 to $14 range.
-The work isn't super consistent, but it can be a decent side gig.

 Help Kids Ace Exams